 Look at what other jewellery your partner wears.
-Do they have a lot of Yellow Gold pieces, or perhaps some Silver accessories?
+Do they have a lot of Yellow Gold pieces, or perhaps some white gold or Silver accessories?
 White Gold is the most popular choice at the moment, followed by Platinum and Yellow Gold.
 If they have a mix of metals, you could choose to have the band in Yellow Gold and the setting in White Gold, ensuring the ring will go with any of their other pieces.

 There are many traditions surrounding marriage and proposals, take a moment to reflect on which of these are important to you and your partner.
 Should you ask your partner’s family for permission to marry before you propose?
 Are there other personal or cultural considerations?

 Some cultures place great significance on factors such as your star signs or the amount of time you have been together.
 A little research can go a long way to making sure you start your journey to marry on the right foot.

 We have put together a useful guide to help you figure out what size to choose.
 Click here to find out more.

 Get in touch and one of our jewellers will be happy to answer your questions, or browse our engagement ring galleries to get inspired.

 Still have questions?
 We’re happy to answer them!

 Designing an engagement ring can seem like a daunting task, but chances are it’s easier than you think.
 Once you start looking at different engagement ring design ideas, you’ll usually find there are some things you love and others you don’t.
 If you’re having your ring custom made, you can incorporate all your favourite elements and create a style that is perfect for you.